Use Case

 Market value appraisal for market-oriented positioning

-In market-oriented contexts, market value positioning is often central.
-Even then, assumptions, uncertainty, and intended use should be stated clearly.
+In market-oriented cases, a market value perspective is often central.
+Even then, assumptions, uncertainty, and intended use must be stated clearly.

 Why careful valuation matters in this situation

-- Assumptions on rent, costs, condition, comparability, risk, remaining useful life, financing, taxes, and alternatives materially shape results.
+- Assumptions on rent, costs, condition, comparability, land value, and remaining useful life strongly shape the result.

 How the work is usually structured